chandrashub/uvm_plusargs/README.md

 # +ext_mbp_packet_m_addr = 2210 // sets m_addr in the type of object "ext_mbp_packet" to 2000
 # +ext1_mbp_packet_m_addr = 2220 // sets m_addr in the type of object "ext1_mbp_packet" to 2000

+#The README is optimized to run on Mentor QuestaSim.
+Please update the run cmd if running on other simulators.